13th SUNDAY IN ORDINARY TIME (Cycle B)

 Response:

 The title of Psalm 30 reads: "A psalm.
 A song for the dedication of the Temple.
 Of David."
 It is a classic example of a Toda Psalm (the Hebrew word toda means "thanksgiving").
 Modern Biblical scholars classify it as a psalm of narrative or declarative praise.
 This type of psalm typically reflects a situation in which the psalmist has passed through a dark period of crisis and is now thankful to find refuge and salvation in the Lord.
-The psalmist credits the Lord God for his salvation and joyfully expresses praise to God for his deliverance.
+The psalmist credits the Lord God for his salvation and joyfully praises God for his deliverance.

 In verse 5, the psalmist calls for the covenant community to join him in praising God for his deliverance and the liturgical assembly to sing (zamar) and give thanks (yada) to God.
 He testifies that God's anger expressed in temporal judgments is not forever, and repentance at nightfall leads to forgiveness and rejoicing at dawn.

 In the last part of the reading, the psalmist returns to the reversal God accomplished for him.
-He uses the poetic theme of polarities as he contrasts mourning (the Hebrew word is misped) with dancing.
+He uses the poetic theme of polarities by contrasting mourning (the Hebrew word is misped) with dancing.
 The Hebrew word misped goes beyond the typical reflective state of mourning and implies external, ritual acts of mourning, like a dirge sung in a procession for the dead.
 He confesses that God in His mercy changed what could have been a dance of grief into a dance of praise (Ecc 3:4 pairs these same two words), and for this, he forever gives God his thanks (verse 13).

-The words of this psalm recall the mission of David's descendant and heir, Jesus the Davidic Messiah.
+The words of this psalm recall the mission of David's descendant and heir, Jesus, the Davidic Messiah.
 In His glorious resurrection, Jesus thanks God the Father for not abandoning Him to Sheol, the abode of the dead into which He descended after His physical death to redeem those imprisoned there (1 Pt 3:18-20; 4:6).
-In this context, the psalm reveals its prophetic meaning in proclaiming what God did when he raised Jesus after he tasted death and what He will also do for us.
-Therefore, when reciting this psalm, we should rejoice as disciples of the Lord, as we acknowledge Jesus as our defender and Savior.
+In this context, the psalm reveals its prophetic meaning in proclaiming what God did when he raised Jesus after death and what He will also do for us.
+Therefore, when reciting this psalm, we should rejoice as disciples of the Lord as we acknowledge Jesus as our defender and Savior.
 Even if we suffer, either because of sin in the world or for persecution in defending Christ, we have confidence that our Lord will not abandon us to the grave.
-Instead, our mourning will be turned into gladness when we enter into the heavenly Kingdom of our Lord and Savior, Jesus Christ.
+Instead, our mourning will be turned into gladness when we enter the heavenly Kingdom of our Lord and Savior, Jesus Christ.

 The Second Reading 2 Corinthians 8:7, 9, 13-15 ~ The Need for Charity

-Brothers and sisters: 7 As you excel in every respect, in faith, discourse, knowledge, all earnestness, and in the love we have for you, may you excel in this gracious act also. [...]
+7 As you excel in every respect, in faith, discourse, knowledge, all earnestness, and in the love we have for you, may you excel in this gracious act also. [...]
 9 For you know the gracious act of our Lord Jesus Christ, that though he was rich, for your sake he became poor so that by his poverty you might become rich. [...]
 13 Not that others should have relief while you are burdened, but that as a matter of equality, your abundance at the present time should supply their needs, so that their abundance may 14 also supply your needs, that there may be equity.
-15 As it is written: "Whoever had much did not have more, and whoever had little did not have less.
+15 As it is written: "Whoever had much did not have more, and whoever had little did not have less."

 Paul begins by complimenting the faith community in verse 7 before reminding them of the sacrifice Jesus made for them by giving up His life on the altar of the Cross.
 Paul reminds them that Christ stripped Himself of His divine glory and the privileges that were rightly His as God's divine Son.
-He did this so He might share in our frail human lives and our sufferings and death.
-He willingly made this sacrifice so that they might receive the gift of forgiveness of their sins and the promise of eternal life (verse 9).
+He did this so He might share in our frail human lives, sufferings, and death.
+He willingly made this sacrifice so they might receive the gift of forgiveness of their sins and the promise of eternal life (verse 9).
 Paul asks, if Christ could make this great sacrifice of His life, can't they make the small sacrifice of some material blessings for the sake of others?

-Then in verse 13, Paul introduces the principle of equality into the discussion.
+Then, in verse 13, Paul introduces the principle of equality in the discussion.
 The goal is not impoverishment or privation but the sharing of resources for the benefit of all.
 In verse 15, Paul quotes Exodus 16:18 and grounds his argument on the experience of the children of Israel when they gathered manna in the desert.
-Equality was achieved independently of personal success in gathering the resource of the manna with an even hand according to their need: Whoever had much did not have more, and whoever had little did not have less.
+Equality was achieved independently of personal success in collecting the resource of the manna with an even hand according to their need: Whoever had much did not have more, and whoever had little did not have less.
 This example is the same principle Paul wants the Corinthians to apply to their faith community.

 Today's Second Reading should cause us to reflect on our responsibility to love our neighbor as ourselves, which Jesus identified as the second greatest commandment (Mt 23:39).
 We must resolve to share our resources with those in need as a demonstration of our obedience to Jesus's command to "love our neighbor as ourselves."
 We should do this in gratitude for the sacrifice of our Lord and Savior on our behalf and for the resulting temporal and eternal blessings we have received.